wein.plus

 Gamay Blanc Gloriod

-The white grape variety (also Gamay Blanc) originates from France.
-It was discovered in 1895 in the commune of Gy in the department of Haute-Saône by Émile Gloriod, the gardener who gave it its name.
-The ampelographer Victor Pulliat (1827-1896) assigned it to the Beaujolais variety Gamay, which gave rise to the name.
-His colleague Pierre Galet (1921-2019), on the other hand, recognised similarities with the Melon de Bourgogne variety.
-DNA analyses carried out in 2013 revealed a presumably natural cross between Pinot x Gouais Blanc.
+The white grape variety (also known as Gamay Blanc) originates from France.
+It was discovered in 1895 in the municipality of Gy in the department of Haute-Saône by the gardener Émile Gloriod.
+According to DNA analyses carried out in 2013, it originates from a presumably natural cross between Gouais Blanc (White Heunisch) x Pinot.
+However, this is based on only 20 DNA markers (see molecular genetics).
+It could therefore be described as a white sibling variety of the red Gamay variety.
 No stock was reported in 2016 (Kym Anderson statistics).

 Voices of our members